 This is for Johnny King, our first promotion without him as a player or manager since 1938.

-And this is for Doris Roberts, Mrs Tranmere, who passed away at the age of 85 in March.
-Your boys did you proud.
+And this is for Doris Roberts, the superfan who passed away at the age of 85 in March.
+Your boys did you proud, Mrs Tranmere.

 As supporters, we’ve rarely been so together, from the rambunctious fringe to the mellow mainstream.
 As a club, we’ve rarely been on such a positive track, from the technical staff to the commercial department.
 As one, we’ve regathered ourselves in the face of ultimate humiliation, after tumbling from the Football League, to create a critical mass of desire.

 Some may brand that fanciful and dispel me as a hopeless romantic with biased views.
-But that’s how much Mellon and the Palioses makes us believe.
+But that’s how much we believe.
 That’s how much the players inspire us.
 Why not have faith?
 It took twenty-seven years, but we learned that it pays off in the end.

 So thank you.
 Thank you for bringing joy to every child and pensioner who believed.
 Thank you for saving us from yet more relentless heartache.
 Thank you for the most purgative achievement in the history of Tranmere Rovers.
 And thank you for restoring lustre to that old white shirt.

 To anyone who struck a harsh blow to our pride or laughed at our demise, just know that you didn’t kill us.
-You simply made us stronger, bigger, bolder.
-You made this party even greater.
+You simply made us stronger, bigger and bolder.
+You made this party even sweeter.

 What we’ve created, amid the hellacious cesspit of non-league football, is quite incredible.
 This is now a club of distinct counterculture, with a beating heart and a throbbing pulse of glory through rebellion.

 The fanbase keeps growing.
 Youngsters are drawn to Prenton Park like moths to light.
 Old boys are returning, Gamma Ray in hand.
 What we possess is organic, natural and original.
 It may not seem like much in the grand scheme of world football, but the way Tranmere Rovers has become an axis of communal passion is simply sensational.
-The way we’ve achieved success, without betraying our core philosophy, makes it even sweeter.
+The way we’ve achieved success without betraying our core philosophy should set an example for others to follow.

 We had the enchanted corridors and the Kop of a latent giant.
 We had the special heritage and the tales of Aldo and Dixie.
-We had the stirring traditions, the mesmeric ghosts, the sacred turf bestrode by legends.
+We had the stirring traditions, the mesmeric ghosts, and he sacred turf bestrode by legends.